neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components-1/challenges-react-styled-components-1.md

 ## Card Conversion

-Solve this challenge on [🔗 **CodeSandbox**](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/react-styled-components-1/card-conversion?file=/README.md) or locally by running this command in your Terminal:
+Solve this challenge by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-styled-components-1/card-conversion -i